mikecasey12/prepitpro-googleai-hackathon/README.md

 ## What don't work

 Only SS3 students currently have subjects, so to test the app, make sure your registration class is that of SS3.
 Notifications settings don't work yet.
 External exams don't show correctly.
 Share link not with correct link.
+Forget password.
+Google Sign in.
+You can setup this up by follow the process [here](https://pub.dev/packages/google_sign_in).